WESTERN USA FAMILY ADVENTURE HOLIDAY

 This is a trip full of Giant Sequoias and deep thoughts.

-- Flights: Flights from UK regional airports to Los Angeles (LAX)
+- Flights: International return flights from UK to Los Angeles (LAX)

 - Transport: Car hire from airport pick-up to airport drop-off

 - Accommodation: 15 nights in hotels, apartments and lodges

 - Trip Pack: Key family-friendly information about the country you are visiting with recommended activity links, places to eat, travel blogs and fun facts

 - Visit hip & happening Palm Springs with its nature trails and fan palm groves